Friedrich von Wendt

-Friedrich von Wendt (28 September 1738 in Sorau – 24 September 1818 in Erlangen) was a German physician.
+Friedrich von Wendt (28 September 1738 – 24 September 1818) was a German physician.

-He studied medicine at the Universities of Halle and Göttingen, earning his doctorate at the latter institution in 1762.
+Born in Sorau, von Wendt studied medicine at the Universities of Halle and Göttingen, earning his doctorate at the latter institution in 1762.
 Following graduation he successively worked as a physician in the town of Genthin, served as a Stadtphysicus in Pless (Upper Silesia) and was a personal physician to the Prince of Anhalt.
 In 1778 he was appointed professor of medicine at the University of Erlangen, where he founded a clinical institute later the same year.